mpvnet-player/mpv.net/docs/Manual.md

 ### Command Line Limitations

+mpv.net supports property based mpv command line options which means it supports almost all mpv command line options.

-mpv.net supports only property switches, non property switches cannot be accessed from libmpv and therefore need a implementation in mpv.net, implemented so far are:
+What is not supported are non property bases options.
+Non property based options need an own implementation in mpv.net, so far implemented are:

 --ad=help
 --audio-device=help